 A short while ago James Edgar of the Camberwell Press asked me to write a short text in response to one of four conversations recorded for Whatever next: a discourse on typography.
 Fraser Muggeridge liked it, so I thought I’d put my final draft here.
 Blame him if you don’t.

 Typeface design has arrived.
-Emerging from the adolescence of an esoteric field absent from wider narratives of culture, it is maturing into an equally esoteric domain, where gradually increasing numbers of experts witness the explosion of awareness by the wider population, and the words like ‘typeface’ and ‘fonts’ will not cause a conversation to freeze.
+Emerging from the adolescence of an esoteric field absent from wider narratives of culture, it is maturing into an equally esoteric domain; there, gradually increasing numbers of experts witness an explosion of awareness by the wider population, where words like ‘typeface’ and ‘fonts’ will not cause a conversation to freeze.

 I am not exaggerating.
-We are witnessing a celebrated revival in letterpress, the publication of popular books for the many who are beginning to notice fonts on their menus, a growing number of serious magazines and larger publications on type, the transformation of texts on screen with webfonts, and massive typefaces spanning several scripts developed for branding, as well as pretty much any device that displays text.
+We are witnessing a celebrated revival in letterpress; the publication of popular books for those who are beginning to notice fonts on their menus; a growing number of serious magazines and larger publications on type; the transformation of texts on screen with webfonts; and the development of massive typeface families spanning several scripts, for branding and pretty much any device that displays text.

 This ambiguous state of hesitantly enthusiastic acknowledgement in the periphery of the mainstream is forcing typeface designers, typographers, and educators to clarify our ideas about our disciplines, and the language we use to describe our contribution (as well as fill out the ‘description of work’ in the next invoice).
 This is less easy than it sounds: typeface design is a quintessentially interdisciplinary field.
 The immediate actions of form-making and digital encoding rest on a bedrock of historical and cultural understanding, which is gradually establishing its importance in designers’ minds.
 Type designers need to have an understanding of writing, be familiar with the developments in the technologies of type-making and typesetting, be aware of how texts are transmitted and shared in each society, and respond to the editorial practices and conventions of each market.
 Some may even engage with the sprinkling of usability and human perception discourse (although, I would argue, with minimal impact on the quality of their work).